epistrephein/blog.epistrephe.in/_posts/2016-10-08-wow-vanilla-mangos.md

 ./InstallFullDB.sh
 ```

-Since the realm is not on `localhost`, if I try to connect with these settings I'll be stuck in a **real loop** systematically trying to reach `127.0.0.1`.
+Since the realm is not on `localhost`, if I try to connect with these settings I'll be stuck in a **realm loop** systematically trying to reach `127.0.0.1`.
 So I needed a few changes.

 First of all, I opened the default server ports on UFW